njb90/advanced-concepts/autoupload-fetch/README.md

 To use the scripts for exercises on Auto Upload management API's
 1. `npm install`
-2. add and .env file to this directory and copy your CLOUDINARY_URL from your Web UI Dashboard.
+2. add your CLOUDINARY_URL string from your Web UI Dashboard to the .env file in the root of this project
 3. make changes to script as needed for your asset and folder names